-Operability guarantees that candidates can interact with and make full use of the site while taking the test.
+Operability guarantees that candidates can interact with and fully use the site while taking the test.

 - Keyboard accessibility & shortcuts: The website is entirely accessible via keyboard.
-This change makes navigation for candidates who are using a keyboard to access the site.
+This change makes navigation for candidates to use a keyboard to access the site.
 Also, contextual keyboard shortcuts throughout the website help candidates accomplish their tasks faster.
-E.g., Keyboard shortcuts related to code execution make it easier for candidates to run/submit their code easily.
+For example, keyboard shortcuts related to code execution make it easier for candidates to run or submit their code easily.

-- Skip links: Skip links are added throughout the website to help candidates reach the page’s main content directly.
-E.g., The candidate can now skip to the 1st question instead of going through the other options (All questions, instructions, etc.)
+- Skip links: Skip links are added throughout the website to help candidates reach the page's main content directly.
+For example, the candidate can now skip to the 1st question instead of going through the other options (All questions, instructions, etc.)

 Seizures and Physical Reactions

 - Blinking of Timer: Web pages should not contain anything that flashes more than three times per second.
-E.g., As the candidate approaches the end of the test, the timer blinks once every 1.5 seconds to notify the candidate.
+For example, as the candidate approaches the end of the test, the timer blinks once every 1.5 seconds to notify the candidate.

 Make the interface components easily discoverable to the candidates.

 Discover Code Execution Options: 'Run Code.'

-- We are making the options for ‘Run Code’ and ‘Run tests’ more discoverable.
-The two key CTAs for program execution are clearly highlighted in the editor window.
+- We are making the options for 'Run Code' and 'Run tests' more discoverable.
+The two key CTAs for program execution are highlighted in the editor window.

 Responsiveness (on Desktop)

 Make the website responsive.

 - Responsive UI: People with low vision often read content on a desktop computer by scaling content using the browser zoom functionality.
 If zooming causes content to overlap with other content, candidates with low vision may not be able to see or use that content.
 We have ensured that content is presented without losing information or functionality even when zoomed to 400%.

 - The entire website is compatible with a screen reader.
 All the alerts and notifications are also accessible to the screen reader.
 This makes it easier for candidates using screen readers to take the test with no difficulty.